-The North east states have security concerns due to the shared borders with other countries.
+The Northeast states have security concerns due to the shared borders with other countries.
 Especially the states who share the borders with not so friendly countries.
-Arunachal Pradesh is one such State where the security precautions taken are higher than the other states.
+Arunachal Pradesh is one such State where the security precautions are taken higher than the other states.

 The northern border of Arunachal Pradesh touches China, which has a history of war with India.
 Years after the war, the Chinese troops still keep entering the Indian territory and laying claims.
 Due to this ongoing conflict and border disputes, every traveler entering Arunachal Pradesh needs to acquire a permit.

 Also Read – How to plan a trip to Arunachal Pradesh

 Types of Permits